arzuisiktopbas/arzuisiktopbas/README.md

 # 💫 About Me:
 - 🔭 I’m a Data Analyst with a BA in Economics, passionate about AI and Human Behaviour.
-- 🌱 I’m currently learning
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
 - 📫  Shoot me an email or add me on Linkedin

 ## 🌐 Socials: